mariandumitrascu/qosf-challenge-2022-md/readme.md

 To approach this task I used PennyLane framework, and 7 types of encoding, making use of all out of the box PennyLane embedding functions (with the exception of basis encoding) as well as one angle encoding from scratch.
 I wanted to use this opportunity to go through all options available at this time regarding Variational Circuits Classifiers, and PennyLane framework provides this.

 <br><br>
-You can see the data profile in: [./task-02/data_profile.html](task-02/data_profile.html)
+You can see the data profile in: [./task-02/md-task-02-data-profile.ipynb](./task-02/md-task-02-data-profile.ipynb).
+It also saved in ./task-02/data_profile.html, but it will not show in GitHub.
+You can see it if you clone the project and load it loclly.

 <br>
 <br>
-As we can see (I'll use 'we' in many places), second and third column would be expressed better as powers of 10. <br>
+As you can see, second and third column would be expressed better as powers of 10. <br>
 Also there are some corelations between column 1 and 2 and between 1 and 4, but I will not compress the number of features for now.<br>
 <br>
-It is remarkable that we can use column 1 and 2 alone for a base encodding on 5 or 6 qubits, but I am running out of time.
+It is remarkable that we can use column 1 and 2 alone for a base encodding on 5 or 6 qubits, but I am running out of time.<br>